a-fabregas/Aldo-Fabregas/index.md

 * B.S.
 Industrial Engineering, Universidad del Norte, Barranquilla-Colombia, 2000 <br>

 # Areas of Interest
+In order of preference:
+Manufacturing
+Transportation & Supply Chain
+Energy

 # Software
 * MBSE (SysML/UML): MagicDraw is my goto application.
 The regular uses such as create executable models,congurations/variants, behavior, ICDs , requirements.etc.
-On the extras I  have developed plug-ins in Java for MD , integrated with Matlab and Modelica.
+On the extras I  have developed plug-ins in Java for MD , integrations with Matlab and Modelica.
 I am familiar with writing validation scripts using OCL.
-Develop domain specific extensions via profiles.
-Currently into Functional Mockup Units and Co-SImulation.
+Developed domain specific extensions/profiles.
+Currently into Functional Mockup Units and Co-Simulation.
 * Other MBSE: I am familiar with Rhapsody , Doors Next Gen and Capella.
 Currently getting into open MBEE
-* Software: Python, Java , C# (in that order of preference).
+* Coding/Scripting: Python, Java , C# (in that order of preference).
 I also fluent in VBA for Excel, MS Access and MS Visio

 * Optimization: My go to solver is Gurobi via API with Python for MIPs.
 I have used IBM CPLEX in the past and other solvers such as OpenSolver.
 In mathematical programming languages I am familiar with GAMS, AMPL and OPL.
+* Data Analysis: Python , R , Matlab , Minitab
 * Simulation: I am very familiar with Arena.
 Also developed some simulations in SimPy (Python) and Simio.
-In some cases I have developed my own simulators which have worked more reliably than general purpose discrete event simulators.
+In some cases I have developed my own simulators which have worked more reliably than general-purpose discrete event simulators.

-* Machine Learning: Python tools and Matlab.
+* Machine Learning: Keras and Matlab.

-* GIS

-* Traffic Simulation
+* GIS: ArcGIS, and python

+* Traffic Simulation: My goto  program is PTV Vissim.
+I have created customized vehicle controllers via dll and manipulated the input files (XML structure) to create adn run thousands of simulations.

 | Command | Description |
 | --- | --- |